tarneaux/macros/README.md

 - The key itself as outputted by the evdev lib (e.g. `a` for a and `up` for up arrow)

 You can find the key names in the [linux kernel source](https://github.com/torvalds/linux/blob/master/include/uapi/linux/input-event-codes.h) or by running `evtest` in a terminal.
 The KEY_ start of the name is removed and the remaining string is converted to lowercase to prevent errors with the modifier key abbreviations.

-This project is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License version 2 as published by the Free Software Foundation.